Jackxun123/blog-source/source/upic/tutorials/github/index.md

 ## 📝 Configuration item

-- `Owner`: Github username.Example:My Github main page[https://github.com/gee1k](https://github.com/gee1k),my username is`gee1k`
+- `Owner`: Github username.
+   Example:My Github main page[https://github.com/gee1k](https://github.com/gee1k),my username is`gee1k`
-- `Repo`: The name of repo which you want to upload files.Example:my Repo's URL=[https://github.com/gee1k/oss](https://github.com/gee1k/oss),and `oss` is the name of Reop.
+- `Repo`: The name of repo which you want to upload files.
+   Example:my Repo's URL=[https://github.com/gee1k/oss](https://github.com/gee1k/oss),and `oss` is the name of Reop.
 - `Branch`: `master` is the name of Branch by default,if you want to upload to others,please establish first.
 - `Token`: Github personal access tokens.
 - `Domain`: You can't set domian name by default and will use your Github default URL.When you make the Rpeo's function of `pages` available and set up custom domain,you can use your own domain now.